Laser hair removal: Side effects and risks

 Some normal side effects may occur after laser hair removal treatments, including itching, pink skin, redness, and swelling around the treatment area or swelling of the follicles (follicular edema).
 These side effects rarely last more than two or three days.
 The two most common serious side effects are acne and skin discoloration.
+These typically occur when the laser energy reaches surrounding skin instead of only the hair follicle; some advanced systems are able to electronically identify follicles and aim the lasers narrowly at them, reducing skin exposure.

-Some level of pain should also be expected during treatments.
+Similarly, some level of pain may also be expected during treatments.
 Numbing creams are available at most clinics, sometimes for an additional cost.
 Some numbing creams are available over the counter.
 Use of strong numbing creams over large skin areas being treated at one time must be avoided, since it can cause serious harm, and even death.
 Typically, the cream is applied about 30 minutes before the procedure.
 Icing the area after the treatment helps relieve the side effects faster.
 Ibrahimi and Kilmer reported a study of a novel device of diode handpiece with a large spot size which used vacuum-assisted suction to reduce the level of pain associated with laser treatment.

 Unwanted side effects such as hypo- or hyper-pigmentation or, in extreme cases, burning of the skin call for an adjustment in laser selection or settings.
 Risks include the chance of burning the skin or discoloration of the skin, hypopigmentation (white spots), flare of acne, swelling around the hair follicle (considered a normal reaction), scab formation, purpura, and infection.
 These risks can be reduced by treatment with an appropriate laser type used at appropriate settings for the individual's skin type and treatment area.

 Some patients may show side effects from an allergy to either the hair removal gel used with certain laser types or to a numbing cream, or to simply shaving the area too soon after the treatment.